 David Coverdale - Whitesnake/Northwinds (Relativity) 1977/1978/1988

 David Coverdale's first two post-Deep Purple solo albums, 1977's White Snake and 1978's Northwinds combined onto a single CD.
 Musically Coverdale slips back in time sounding a bit more like a trip out of the early 70's.
 Coverdale mixes a bit of blues, funk, rock and melodic balladry.
 Not a bad listen, but to be quite frank, this is more for the Whitesnake completist and hard core fans than for everyday listening.
 Coverdale became a much better writer and was more sure of his direction within a few more releases.
 Of the two release represented here, "Northwinds" is slightly better than "White Snake." orthwinds was produced by Deep Purple bassist Roger Glover and is anchored by guitarist Micky Moody and keyboardist Tim Hinckley, who would later become members of the band Whitesnake as well.
 Both of these albums have been re-released over and over again over the years with different covers, track listings, etc.

 The first "official" Whitesnake album, although it's so short it's really only an EP.
 The first four tracks were the first songs recorded by Whitesnake as a band, while tracks 5-8 were recorded for David Coverdale's second solo album.
-A bluesy affair, not unlike Purple's 'Stormbringer.'
+"Snakebite" is a bluesy affair, not unlike Purple's 'Stormbringer.'
 The better tracks are actually the four recorded and produced by Martin Birch.
 The later four are just not to exciting.